 What if your landlord doesn’t do anything about the repairs?

-If your landlord doesn't do anything after you report the repair, you may decide to take other action.
-There are several options open to you.
+If your landlord doesn't do anything after you report the repair, you may decide to take other action - check what action you can take.

 Keeping evidence about repairs